gyulanemeth/learn-zig/algo-test/README.md

  - game of life update rules (or other parts of the state update function)
  - minesweeper reveal algorightm

 The webassembly module will run the basis of the algorithm, and the candidates will have to write one-one function.

+## ChatGPT test

+Bubble sort challenge
+ - easily solvable with chatgpt
+ - I guess it will be the same with any of the famous sorting algorithms

+Array manipulation:
+ - based on the description, ChatGPT could easily solve them

+Game of life:
+ - it does something, but I'm not sure that it will work...

+Image manipulation algos:
+ - chatgpt could easily solve them.

+What the fuck shall I test then???